xtuml/bridgepoint/doc-internal/process/HOWTO-create-xtUML-Editor.md

 3. Steps
 -------------
 1. Decide what the new version number for xtUML Editor will be
 2. Create a tracking issue in CQ and git for the new xtUML Editor
-3. Branch master in the xtuml/internal git repository to ```<issue#>_xtumleditor_<new version>```, check out this branch
-4. Merge in the git branch origin/xtUMLeditor_changes

-__NOTE: For the first xtUML Editor creation after BP 4.1.6...
-The xtUMLeditor changes branch will need to be updated.
-We will want to switch from leaving mc.c.binary to mc.none instead.__

-5. Bump the version using the ant script [1] to the new xtUML Editor version
+3. Assure that promotion process has been followed so that all changes are present in the xtuml/internal repoistory's xtuml_editor_builder branch
-6. Update the Release Notes and What's New
+4. Update the Release Notes and What's New
+5. Branch both the xtuml_editor builder and xtuml_editor branches to names that append the version number to them.
+These are the branch you should work in while creating this release. xtuml/internal repository
-7. Commit all the changes to the branch
+6. Bump the version in the xtuml_editor_builder branch of the
-8. Build the branch on the build server
+7. Build the xtuml_editor_builder_<version> branch on the build server.
+This shall be the binary release of the xtUML Editor.
-9. Test the installers on Windows and Linux.
-Have Dean, Robert, and Cort test as well.
-10. Rename the files from ```BridgePoint_<branch>*``` to ```xtUML_Editor_<new version>*```
+8. When the build is complete, test this release candidate on both Windows and Linux but while waiting for the build, the remaining steps can be taken to complete the xtUML Editor source release.
+9. Merge changes from xtuml/internal branch xtuml_editor_builder_<version> into the
+xtuml/internal branch named xtuml_editor_<version> (this is the source code release for the xtUML Editor)
+10. Move the internal/xtuml_editor_<version> branch into the editor repository
+	* branch the editor repository
+	* delete all src/* projects that will be updated.
+All projects are deleted except for the following:
+		* doc-editor
+		* org.xtuml.sql.upgrade
+		* org.xtuml.sql.upgrade.bin
+11. Commit the deletion of files
+12. Copy the new src/* from your local machines location for the
+internal/xtuml_editor_<version> branch.
+	* commit the new source
+13. Build and test the xtuml/editor branch
+14. Once the binary and source release are both tested, promote the xtuml/editor branch into editor/origin/master

-11. Upload the installers to Amazon S3 [2]
+15. Upload the installers to Amazon S3 [2]
-12. Update the xtUML.org website with the new Release Notes
+16. Update the xtUML.org website with the new Release Notes
-13. Notify Jayne she can do a mailing indicating a new release of xtUML Editor is available
+17. Notify Jayne she can do a mailing indicating a new release of xtUML Editor is available
-14. Post to the xtuml.org forum indicating the new release is available
+18. Post to the xtuml.org forum indicating the new release is available
-15. Bump the BP development version past the xtUML Editor version
+19. Bump the BP development version past the xtUML Editor version
-16. Done
+20. Done